JiraPit/FabCafe-PIFuReady/README.md

 # PIFu-READY [2D-to-3D Human Digitization]
-An upgraded, compact, and ready-to-run version of PIFuHD suitable for Windows and MacOS devices with only CPU
+An upgraded, compact, and ready-to-run version of PIFuHD suitable for Windows and MacOS devices with only CPU.

 This repository contains a pytorch implementation of "Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization".